Fair Algorithms with Probing for Multi-Agent Multi-Armed Bandits: Experiments

 \subsection{Baselines}

-Three algorithms serve as our comparison baselines: \textbf{Non-Probing}, a fair MAB algorithm from~\citep{jones2023efficient} without probing capability, focusing only on optimal allocation with current information; \textbf{Random Probing with Random Allocation (Random P+A)}, which randomly selects a fixed number of arms for probing and then allocates the arms randomly; and \textbf{Greedy Probing with Random Allocation (Greedy P+A)}, which uses the same greedy probing strategy as our algorithm but performs random allocation after probing.
+Three algorithms serve as our comparison baselines: \textbf{Non-Probing}, a fair MAB algorithm from~\citet{jones2023efficient} without probing capability, focusing only on optimal assignment with current information; \textbf{Random Probing with Random assignment (Random P+A)}, which randomly selects a fixed number of arms for probing and then assigns the arms randomly; and \textbf{Greedy Probing with Random assignment (Greedy P+A)}, which uses the same greedy probing strategy as our algorithm but performs random assignment after probing.